Scandal-hit Wells Fargo's quarterly profit falls 3.7 percent

 Wells, the largest U.S. mortgage lender, reported $70 billion in home loan originations, up 27.3 percent from a year earlier and up 11 percent from the second quarter.

-Mortgage banking revenue rose 4.9 percent to $1.67 billion, accounting for about 16 percent of noninterest income.
+Mortgage banking revenue rose 4.9 percent to $1.67 billion, accounting for about 16 percent of non-interest income.

 JPMorgan Chase & Co, the biggest U.S. bank by assets, earlier reported a 7.6 percent drop in quarterly profit after recording a tax expense, compared with a rare tax benefit a year earlier.